c3g/GenPipes_Docs/docs/source/get-started/gp_job_results.rst

 +++++++++++

 Most pipelines produce reports in HTML format.
-These are located in the ``job_output`` For each pipeline step, the logs are stored in a corresponding subdirectory.
+These are located in the ``job_output`` For each pipeline step, the logs are stored in a corresponding sub-directory.

 You can identify the top-level log file for the pipeline by its name.
 It follows the following naming convention: